johnrearden/doggone-it/README.md

     ![screenshot of settings display](assets/images/documentation_images/settings_screenshot.png)

-- ### Possible extra features
+- ### Possible future features
-    - The player can lay out a path for the dog by dragging their finger/mouse pointer across the game area.
-    - The player can watch a replay of the last game and move forwards and backwards through the replay at different speeds.
     - Dynamic hazards can be added to the game to frighten the sheep, such as bees maybe?

-- ### Features left to implement
+    - Sound effects and music could be added to enhance the player experience

 ---